chenhong-zhou/KRADA/README.md

 ## Dataset:
+- Download the SYNTHIA Dataset.
-- Download the SYNTHIA Dataset and the Cityscapes Dataset.
+- Download the Cityscapes Dataset.

 Here we provide the code for reproducing the implementations of AdaptSegNet + KRADA, CLAN + KRADA, and FADA + KRADA for the Synthia -> Cityscapes task.
+You can find the ` .sh ` file in each folder to train and evaluate the models.
+More related details can be found in the original [AdaptSegNet](https://github.com/wasidennis/AdaptSegNet), [CLAN] (https://github.com/RoyalVane/CLAN), [FADA] (https://github.com/JDAI-CV/FADA).

 ## Citation